wskozel/zmk-config-corne/README.md

 .json file for Nick Coutsos' Keymap Editor

 Keymap designed for use with Window Tile Manager, previoulsy Yabai and now Aerospace.
 This can be found on Layer 3 with the hyper keys

+Display configured using the built-in status screen with WPM disabled.